The Saucer Rim on the Galaxy Class

 Now that one former deck in the saucer rim has been split into two decks, how can the internal deck structure still match with the windows on the model?
-The USS Enterprise NCC-1701-D Blueprints by Rick Sternbach (released in 1996) are not a canon reference, but they represent the "official" idea of the post-Probert internal arrangement of the starship.
-The Enterprise-D as depicted in the book has ten decks down to the lower saucer rim, which is crucial because otherwise Ten Forward would not be on deck 10.
+Based on the ship's length of 642.5m, the dimensions of the single decks were calculated by Ed Whitefire and published in the Enterprise-D Blueprints in 1990.
+Rick Sternbach later used these as the basis for his USS Enterprise NCC-1701-D Blueprints, released in 1996.
+Although neither of these two are a canon references, they are the closest to what we may consider an "official" idea of the post-Probert internal arrangement of the starship.
+The Enterprise-D has ten decks down to the lower saucer rim, which is crucial because otherwise Ten Forward would not be on deck 10.
 On the side view cross-section these decks are all equally spaced, with deck 9 occupying exactly the upper half and deck 10 the lower half of the rim.
 When we try to correlate the single deck plans 3-10 from the Blueprints with this cross-section at the same scale, they roughly match up.
 The outlines of the deck plans would sometimes include the space underneath sloped windows and sometimes not, in order to account for the discrepancies.

 However, looking at the window arrangement on the actual saucer top side, the decks are anything but equally spaced, neither on the original six-footer nor on the four-foot miniature.
 Naturally the windows are closer together in the lower half of the saucer between the phaser strip and the rim, because here the hull slope is steeper than on the top.
 However, even if we take this into account, some of the decks must be considerably higher than others.